 Workers’ compensation insurance is mandatory business insurance coverage in nearly every state.
 This coverage helps your employees by paying medical costs and wage replacement if they suffer work-related injuries or illnesses.
 It also helps the employer by offering liability protection.

 Professional liability insurance, also called errors and omissions (E&O) insurance, covers your legal fees if a client claims that your negligence or mistake caused them financial harm.
-Whether their costs are your fault, professional liability insurance helps pay a lawyer’s bills, court fees, and judgments or settlements.
+Whether or not their costs are your fault, professional liability insurance helps pay a lawyer’s bills, court fees, and judgments or settlements.

 As surprising as it may seem, equipment breakdown isn’t covered under normal commercial property insurance.
 For that coverage, you’ll need either an endorsement or a stand-alone policy for equipment breakdown.